-The Department of Physics at the College of William and Mary (W&M) and the Thomas Jefferson National Accelerator Facility (JLab) seek applications for a joint tenure track position at the Assistant Professor level in theoretical physics with specialization in theoretical Nuclear and Hadronic Physics, including the fields of perturbative and nonperturbative QCD, hadron structure and spectroscopy, effective field theories and the application of lattice QCD to all aspects of strong interaction physics.
-Applicants must hold a Ph.D. in Theoretical Physics or a related field at the time of appointment (August 10, 2013).
-The successful candidate is expected to initiate and maintain a strong research program, seek external funding, and demonstrate excellence in teaching at both the undergraduate and graduate levels.
+The Department of Physics at William & Mary and the Thomas Jefferson National Accelerator Facility (JLab) seek applications for a joint tenure track position at the Assistant Professor level in theoretical physics with specialization in theoretical Nuclear and Hadronic Physics, including the fields of perturbative and nonperturbative QCD, hadron structure and spectroscopy, effective field theories and the application of lattice QCD to all aspects of strong interaction physics.
+Applicants must hold a Ph.D. in Theoretical Physics at the time of appointment (August 10, 2016).
+The successful candidate is expected to initiate and maintain a strong research program, seek external funding, and demonstrate excellence in teaching at both the graduate and undergraduate levels.

 The William & Mary Department of Physics, where the appointee would be a regular faculty member, currently has 27 full-time faculty, approximately 80 PhD graduate students, and a substantial number of undergraduate majors who actively participate in its various research programs.
 The JLab Theory Group, where the appointee would be a senior staff member,

 currently consists of fifteen permanent senior members (ten of whom have joint appointments at PhD-granting universities), postdoctoral fellows, and graduate students.

 Candidates must apply online at https://jobs.wm.edu and submit a cover letter, a curriculum vitae, and statements of research and teaching interests.
 You will be prompted to submit online the names and email addresses of at least three references who will be contacted with instructions for how to submit a letter of reference.